Where smart software meets expert accounting.

 What happens if I also have earnings from employment or dividends?

-If you have income from employment as well as your self-employed income, you’ll need to declare it on your annual Self Assessment tax return.
-Your employer should have deducted the income tax and National Insurance due through the Pay As You Earn (PAYE) scheme.
+If you have income from employment as well as your self-employed income, you must declare it on your Self Assessment tax return.
+Your employer should have already deducted Income Tax and National Insurance through the Pay As You Earn (PAYE) scheme.

-You can see this information on Form P60, which your employer must give you at the end of the tax year.
-You include the income tax deducted by your employer on your Self Assessment for the same tax year and HMRC will calculate any additional income tax or Self-Employed National Insurance due.
+You can find this information on your Form P60, which your employer must give you at the end of each tax year.
+You include this information on your Self Assessment, and HMRC will calculate any additional tax or Self-Employed National Insurance due on your combined income.

 • 2% on profits over £50,270